gmu-gd/web20-fall-tues/schedule/index.md

 ---

 ### Week 15 [12.1]
 We made it to the end!
-Today our final exercise that we will be creating in class.
+Today we will complete our final exercise in class.

 #### Lessons
 * None